thecodexhub/javascript_beginner_projects/Countdown project/README.md

 - update UI elements using javascript
 - build a robust frontend-backend flow

 _Note: The countdown will finish on 1st January, 2022.
-TO change the ending time of the countdown change time [here](./app.js)_
+To change the ending time of the countdown change time [here](./app.js)_

 ## Preview